Using electronic legal deposit material at the National Library

 Can I access this material?

-Where: At NLS that means the reading rooms on George IV Bridge and the Maps Reading Room at our Causewayside building in Edinburgh.
-You cannot access this material from home or via your own laptop on NLS premises, or on the NLS Visitor Centre computers.
+Where: You can access the material in our reading rooms on George IV Bridge, in the Maps Reading Room at our Causewayside building in Edinburgh, and at Kelvin Hall in Glasgow.
+You cannot access this material from home or via your own laptop on Library premises, or on our Edinburgh Visitor Centre computers.

 Only one person at a time can view each item, and there is no time limit set (within a day) for how long you can consult an item.